 E.g., Augustin Calmet says, “les Païens, et les Chrétiens étaient trop odieux aux Juifs, pour croire que ceux-ci ayent volu les imiter en cela” (I have provided the updated spelling from 1726).
 See, Augustin Calmet, Commentaire littéral sur la Bible: St. Matthieu, St. Marc, St. Luc, St. Jean, et les Actes des Apôtres, avec les variétez de leçons des évangiles, Commentaire littéral sur tous les livres de l’Ancien et du Nouveau Testament 7 (Paris: Emery, Saugrain, Pierre Martin, 1726), 288.
 Schiffman observes that while there is “ample background for understanding the requirement as a purification ritual,” the HB provides no basis on which to understand the symbolic transformation that supposedly occurs, and this is one reason some have argued for “Christian” influence (Who Was a Jew, 25–26).
 Despite this, he asserts that the majority view is that proselyte baptism antedates “Christian” practice and that “proselyte baptism” must have been practiced by at least the mid-first century CE.
 (That this is the “majority view” is questionable.)
 Surprisingly, he makes no comment on John the immerser.
 So, he either must assume that Jesus followers ignored John entirely and adapted “proselyte baptism” or it derives from John the immerser!

 The “good news” proclaimed to the nations is that they are eligible for salvation through Jesus, the Jewish messiah of Israel.
-See the discussion above in chapter three, “‘Baptism’ and the Partings of the Ways, pp. 94–98.
+See the discussion above in chapter three, “‘Baptism’ and the Partings of the Ways.”

 Properly speaking, immersion for ritual purification is not an uniquely Jewish practice.